dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/guides/taxes.md

 > **Warning**
 >
-> By default, MajorityWorld is making requests to the VatLayer API through HTTP (insecure), if you are using a paid VatLayer subscription, you may want to set the settings `VATLAYER_USE_HTTPS` to `True`.
+> By default, DrikGallery is making requests to the VatLayer API through HTTP (insecure), if you are using a paid VatLayer subscription, you may want to set the settings `VATLAYER_USE_HTTPS` to `True`.

 ## Avalara

 All configuration and account setup should be done on the Avalara’s admin panel.
-MajorityWorld uses the standard API of Avalara to fetch tax codes, calculate taxes during the checkout process and transfer data directly to Avalara.
+DrikGallery uses the standard API of Avalara to fetch tax codes, calculate taxes during the checkout process and transfer data directly to Avalara.

 ### Configuration

-Only basic data needs to be provided on MajorityWorld’s side.
+Only basic data needs to be provided on DrikGallery’s side.
 You need to fill up the following variables: `AVATAX_USERNAME_OR_ACCOUNT`, `AVATAX_PASSWORD_OR_LICENSE`, `AVATAX_USE_SANDBOX`, `AVATAX_COMPANY_NAME`, `AVATAX_AUTOCOMMIT` (refer to the variables descriptions.)

 Avalara supports two ways of authentications: